THE SACRAMENT OF

 Reconciliation is prepared for through the school of religion (run by the church) and through classes at primary school (if attending St Gregory's Primary).
 These classes aim to inform children about the purpose of reconciliation and prepare them for the practicalities of the sacrament.
 Children who attend state schools are required to attend the compulsory instruction classes, details of the classes are on the schedule of events.

-The Sacrament of First Reconciliation for Year 3 children will be celebrated in April 2020 in St Raphael's church for the children attending the state schools in Queanbeyan.
+The Sacrament of First Reconciliation for Year 3 children will be celebrated in March 2021 in St Raphael's church for the children attending the state schools in Queanbeyan.
 Children attending St Gregory's primary school will celebrate the sacrament during school hours.
+If your child is in YEAR 2 this year (2020), you will need to register them.

 To download the registration form and schedule of events, please click on the boxes below.